mutable-dan/dexplex/README.md

 basic logging - done
 basic read config - done
-class to manage rest dexcom calls - in progress has to handle errors has to handle re-login handle when to request new data based on system time of last received handle missing data requests write bg to logs and db manage rest reader and writer notifications of problems handle more than one user encode pwd in config
+class to manage rest dexcom calls - in progress has to handle errors - in progress has to handle re-login handle when to request new data based on system time of last received handle missing data requests write bg to logs and db - in progress manage rest reader and writer - in progress notifications of problems handle more than one user encode pwd in config